-What does Coke Branding Aim to Achieve? 🧐 Episode 45
+What does Coke Branding Aim to Achieve? 🧐 Podcast Ep.
+45

 In this episode of Pricing College we look at the importance of branding for retail products – and we look at Coca Cola (Coke Branding).